 It may seem like having a landlord can be a negative in terms of renting or buying.
 Landlords enforce the rules, have the power to evict you, and collect your rent.
 However, having a landlord can be helpful in many ways.
 A landlord is primarily responsible for ensuring any maintenance work is completed that is necessary for keeping the unit livable.
 For home buyers, that perk tends to come up whenever a home maintenance issue comes up.
 Instead of that being a landlord’s responsibility, it’s yours.
 Your time, money, and resources will be used instead of your landlord’s.
 For that reason, it’s nice to appreciate your landlord while you have them.

 Renting is great for people who prefer having a flexible living situation.
 Whether it be a nomadic approach to life, relocating for a job or school for a period of time, or hoping to relocate at some point in the future, something as permanent as buying a home may not be the right choice.
 Buying a home may be a commitment to stay in one location for a substantial period of time, and that’s not possible for some people.
-Rentals can provide flexibility with some locations offering a month-to-month lease agreement, so that the tenant can leave on short notice if they need to.
+Rentals like these los angeles homes for rent can provide flexibility with some locations offering a month-to-month lease agreement, so that the tenant can leave on short notice if they need to.
 Buying is great for stability, but not everyone is looking for that.

 In many ways, renting means you’re the middleman.
 You have a very minimal amount of responsibility in your home.
 You still have to pay rent and utilities on time, but otherwise you’re almost a guest in someone else’s space.
 For instance, if you need to make energy-saving updates in your rental, you can make some smaller changes, but the big renovations aren’t your responsibility.
 If a housing law or HOA requires you to make a big change in your home, the costs are your landlord’s responsibility.
 For those who are busy, on a budget, or not committed to their location, minimal responsibility can be helpful.